How has the pandemic affected home prices and other costs?

-Cities like Boston and Phoenix saw more drastic increases in home prices given median household incomes from 2019 to 2021.
+Cities like Miami, Tampa and Atlanta saw more drastic increases in home prices given median household incomes from 2019 to 2021.
 This means that home costs increased at a faster rate than wages in these places.
 In the Bay Area, meager increases in this ratio of home price to income speak to a shift in household preferences away from high cost cities and towards lower cost metros or suburbs where families could get a bigger bang for their buck (see section on people).
 A study by the Federal Reserve Bank of San Francisco found that shift to remote work during the pandemic drove over 60% of house-price surge nationwide.
 It makes sense, then, that the counties in California that saw the biggest home appreciations during the pandemic were more suburban than urban (Monterey County, Santa Cruz County, Sacramento County).

 Still, median home sales prices in the San Francisco and San Jose metro areas are nearly $1 million higher than median prices in hotter up-and-coming markets.
 In fact, of the top 25 largest metro areas, the four most expensive regions are all in California.
 These prices created conditions pushed lower income households to locations further from job centers or out of the region or state entirely, which the pandemic exacerbated.
 Even as permitted units from previous years could still break ground in San Francisco, developers are hesitant, as the cost to build new housing has outpaced revenues that can be generated through rents or sales.